securade/hub/README.md

   --version             show program's version number and exit
 ```

-Once the hub is installed you will need to configure the streamlit web server.
+Once the HUB is installed you will need to configure the streamlit web server.

 ```bash
 mkdir .streamlit